pincher95/ansible-ex407-study-notes/README.md

 # ansible-ex407-study-notes
-Study notes for RedHat ex407/ex294 certification
+Study notes for RedHat ex407/ex294 certification.
+Solution to the exem on exam-solution brach.